rmgpanw/ukbwranglr_resources/README.md

 # Setup

-After cloning this repo, open a terminal in the root directory (where this `README` file is located) and run the following command:
+After cloning this repo, open a terminal in the root directory for this repo (where this `README` file is located) and run the following command:

 ```bash
 make